fganora/NodeJSExercises/README.md

 # NodeJSExercises
 Exercises in Node.js development

-This is the description of the project
+This is the description of the project, which is very good.